ezra-buckingham/terry-the-terraformer/README.md

 * Logging errors to the log file will won't print the stack trace
 * No central managment of wildcard certs (wildcard cert generation likely coming in the future)
+* Nebula path required even when not being used
 * PTR records need to be determined before SMTP will work
   * DigitalOcean will create PTR records from the name of the host, need to make sure name of host is the FQDN